debetimi/hbx/financial_accounting/mod2.md

 |Debit | +    | -         | -    | -        | +        |
 |Credit| -    | +         | +    | +        | -        |

+NOTE: Revenues and Expenses should be considered subsections of Equity.

 **Double Entry Accounting** - A system of accounting that uses both credits and debits.
 Entries on the left columns are debits and entries on the right column are credits.

 ### 2.1.3 Journal Entries